 The use of any religious term in anger, frustration, as an expletive, or as a means to degrade that word, what it represents, or who it represents is showing an extreme lack of sensitivity to others and is creating a hostile learning environment.
-It will be dealt with in a violation like swearing and treated as extreme disrespect.
+It will be dealt with in a manner considered a violation similar to swearing and treated as extreme disrespect.